Simpson planetary gearset: Overview

 The two planetaries are interdependent via two permanent connections, that commonly but not necessarily have the same gears and gear ratios, both gearsets share a common sun gear.
 The planet carrier of the first gearset ("first" means closer to the input shaft) is in synchrony with the second gearset's ring.
 Owing to these linkages, only two bands and two clutches are needed to command the gearsets.

 In the first gear, the first gearset actuates on the second gearset and output shaft; the second gearset reacts and makes the sun turn in reverse, causing the first gearset to increase the reduction ratio.

 In first gear, the input is locked to the first ring.
 The first carrier is locked to the output and second ring.
 The second carrier is locked so its ring motion causes the common sun to spin retrograde.
 The retrograde spin reduces the first carriers reaction to its ring motion thereby doubling the reduction of the first set and output.

 Command of second gear is simpler, the second carrier is released and the sun drive is braked.
 Thus input is locked to the first ring, and output is locked to the first carrier.

 The third gear is always direct drive (1:1), by feeding input to both the sun drive and the first ring, both carriers are effectively locked, so input directly drives the output.

+In reverse the sun is the input, the second carrier is braked, and the second ring is the output.